A Treatise on Differential Geometry and its role in Relativity Theory: Derivation of Lorentz Transformation From a geometric Point of view

 where as usual the co-efficients $a,b,c$ and `$d$' are either constants or functions of `$v$'.
 Note that the plane $x' = 0$ in $S'$-frame is the plane $x= vt$ in $S$-frame.
 So from (\ref{5.5}) we get and this holds for all $t,y$ and $z$.
 Thus we have $d= -av~,~b= 0= c$.
 As a result equation (\ref{5.5}) simplifies to

 Now for the time transformation we start with

 with the co-efficients either constant or function of $v$ as usual.
 From the figure, it is evident that the plane $x= 0$ in $S$-frame is described by $x' = -vt'$ in $S'$-frame.
-So from (\ref{5.6}) we have Using this value of $t'$ in (\ref{5.7}) we have This implies Hence from (\ref{5.7}) we get
+So from (\ref{5.6}) we have Using this value of $t'$ in (\ref{5.7}) we have